alirezanet/Gridify/docs/guide/gridifyQuery.md

 ## IsValid

-This extension method, checks if the GridifyQuery (Filter, OrderBy) is valid to use with a custom mapper or the auto generated mapper and returns true or false.
+This extension method, checks if the `GridifyQuery` (`Filter`, `OrderBy`) is valid to use with a custom mapper or the auto generated mapper and returns true or false.

 ``` csharp
 var gq = new GridifyQuery() { Filter = "name=John" , OrderBy = "Age" };